GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 Brief description of the Scale Factors and motivation for our choices:

 * **Precedentedness**: reflects the experience of the development team in similar projects.
-Since our team has no experience in developing large web applications in our case will be low.
+Since our team has no experience in developing large web applications in our case will be Low.

 * **Flex**: reflects the degree of freedom in the development process in relation to constraints in requirements and external interfaces to use.
 In our case the requirements are quite strict, but we have a good degree of choice from an implementation point and in some functionalities.
 We think Nominal it's the correct value.

 * **Team**:  reflects the level of cooperation between the team members.
-In our case the correct value is high.
+In our case the correct value is High.

 * **Risk resolution**: reflects how good the architecture as been defined and if risks has been taken into account.
 Since we are not expert in designing systems like this one, even if we have a good risk plan, to be conservative, we think that Nominal is the right value.